bebrws/packateer/README.md

 # What is this?

-This is a library which will take a filename (the entry argument), use webpack to compile that JSX file into a website.
+This is a library which will take a filename (the entry argument) which should point to a page you have designed for testing.
-Then use the WebpackDevServer to host it.
-It follows this up by creating a puppeteer browser and loading a page to the site this library just hosted.

-You are then provided the pupeteer and webpack dev server variables to test to your hearts content.
+Then use webpack to compile that JSX/TSX file using WebpackDevServer.
+After compilation and hosting a puppeteer browser is created launching a headless Chrome instance and the page you provided in the initial step is loaded for testing with Jest or whatever testing library you prefer.

 This is useful when you need to test interaction with React components that cannot be tested with available virtual DOM options.
-One such example is shown below, testing tabIndex.
+One such example is [shown below](#example): testing tabIndex.

 # Why is this useful?